dahlbaek/datapackage-py/README.md

 ### Package

 A class for working with data packages.
-It provides various capabilities like loading local or remote data package, inferring a data package descriptor, saving a data package descriptor and many more.
+It provides various capabilities such as loading local or remote data package, inferring a data package descriptor or saving a data package descriptor.

-Consider we have some local csv files in a `data` directory.
-Let's create a data package based on this data using a `Package` class:
+Suppose we have some local csv files in a `data` directory.
+Let us create a data package based on this data using a `Package` class:

 > data/cities.csv